zjppdozen/Yuexuan_page2/content/_index.md

           location: University of Wisconsin-Madison
           date_start: '2020-07-01'
           date_end: '2021-01-01'
-          description: This work used HRS data and instrumental variable approach to explore how early exposure to pneumonia morbidity and mortality can affect adult cognitive decline.
-We also investigated whether early-life exposure to pneumonia morbidity and mortality can modify the genetic propensity of cognition on later-life cognitive decline.
+          description: This study employed HRS data and an instrumental variable approach to examine the impact of early exposure to pneumonia morbidity and mortality on adult cognitive decline.
+Furthermore, we investigated whether early-life exposure to pneumonia morbidity and mortality can modify the genetic predisposition for cognition and its subsequent impact on later-life cognitive decline.
         - title: Bald is Beautiful?
 Life course outcomes for individuals at high genetic risk for male pattern
           company: With Jason Fletcher
           company_url: ''